Chakresh2001/Credit-Guru-Banking-App/README.md

 Frontend: HTML, CSS, JavaScript, React
 Backend: Node.js
 Database: Json server

-Contributing
+# CONTRIBUTORS :-
- @Shreekant-totla
+  ## @Shreekant-totla
- @Ankit0207
+  ## @Ankit0207

-The Credit Guru project is licensed under the MIT License.

 # Contact
-If you have any questions, suggestions, or concerns about the Credit Guru project, please contact us at your-jha.chakresh2001@gmail.com.com.
+If you have any questions, suggestions, or concerns about the Credit Guru project, please contact us at jha.chakresh2001@gmail.com.com.

 Thank you for using Credit Guru!
 We hope you find it helpful and empowering for your financial journey.